wongma7/enhancements/keps/sig-storage/0035-20190125-online-growing-persistent-volume-size.md

 	return nil, nil
 ```

-- If the file system resizing operation succeeded, `resizeFileSystem` will change `PVC.Status.Capacity` to the desired volume size in `PV.Spec.Capacity`, and remove the `PersistentVolumeClaimFileSystemResizePending` condition from `PVC.Status.Conditions`, then this resizing request is marked as finished.
+- If the file system resizing operation succeeds, `resizeFileSystem` will change `PVC.Status.Capacity` to the desired volume size in `PV.Spec.Capacity`, and remove the `PersistentVolumeClaimFileSystemResizePending` condition from `PVC.Status.Conditions`, then this resizing request is marked as finished.

-- If any operation failed inside `GenerateVolumeFSResizeFunc`, an event will be added to according pod and an error will be returned to `Reconciler`, `Reconciler` will log this error and retry the resizing operation later in the next loop.
+- If any operation fails inside `GenerateVolumeFSResizeFunc`, an event will be added to the according pod and an error will be returned to `Reconciler`, `Reconciler` will log this error and retry the resizing operation later in the next loop.
-- Currently we only support offline resizing for `xfs`, `ext3`, `ext4`.
-Online resizing of `ext3`,`ext4` is introduced from [Linux kernel-3.3](https://www.ibm.com/developerworks/library/l-33linuxkernel/), and `xfs` always supported growing mounted partitions (in-fact currently there is no way to expand an unmounted `xfs` file system), so they are all safe for online resizing.
-If user tries to expand a volume with other formats an error event will be reported for according pod.

-- This feature will be protected by an alpha feature gate `ExpandOnlinePersistentVolumes` in v1.11.
-We separate this feature gate from the offline resizing gate `ExpandPersistentVolumes`, if user wants to enable this feature, `ExpandPersistentVolumes` should be enabled first.
-What are the caveats to the implementation?
-What are some important details that didn't come across above.
-Go in to as much detail as necessary here.
-This might be a good place to talk about core concepts and how they releate.

-The key point of online file system resizing is how kubelet to discover which  PVCs need file system resizing.
-We achieve this goal by reusing the reprocess mechanism of `VolumeManager`'s `DesiredStateOfWorldPopulator`.
-In detail, kubelet synchronizes pods' status periodically, and during each loop, `DesiredStateOfWorldPopulator` will reprocess each pod's volumes and add them to `ActualStateOfWorld`.
-If a volume refers to a PVC, it will fetch both PV and PVC objects from apiserver.
-So we can check online resize request on these latest fetched objects.

 ### Risks and Mitigations